Abdulmari Imao: Death

+Imao's grave at the Libingan ng mga Bayani.

 Imao died on 16 December 2014 at the age of 78 at his home in Marikina.
 Imao was suspected of dying due to heart attack but his family later released a statement through Imao's daughter-in-law, Cielo Imao, that he died in his sleep.

 A traditional state necrological service and tributes, which is usually given to National Artists, was accorded to Imao on 21 December at the Cultural Center of the Philippines' Main Theater.
 Imao was later interred at the Libingan ng mga Bayani at noon.